 In 2016, Rodrigo Duterte was elected president.

-In 2017, the air domestic market was dominated by Philippine Airlines and Cebu Pacific.
+In 2017, the air domestic market in the Philippines was dominated by Philippine Airlines and Cebu Pacific.

 Since 2018, Malasakit Centers (one-stop shops) have been set up in several government-operated hospitals in the Philippines to provide medical and financial assistance to indigent patients.

-In 2019, the Universal Health Care Act was enacted by President Duterte, facilitating the automatic enrollment of all Filipinos in the national health insurance program.
+In 2019, the Universal Health Care Act was enacted by President Duterte in the Philippines, facilitating the automatic enrollment of all Filipinos in the national health insurance program.

-In May 2020, the Philippine government denied ABS-CBN's franchise renewal, which had been the country's largest TV network.
+Before May 2020 Philippine government denial of ABS-CBN's franchise renewal, it was the country's largest network.

 According to the 2020 census, the Philippines' largest ethnic groups were Tagalog (26.0 percent), Visayans (14.3 percent), Ilocano and Cebuano (both eight percent), Hiligaynon (7.9 percent), Bikol (6.5 percent), and Waray (3.8 percent).